olinlibrary/futureboard-1/README.md

 export TWILIO_ACCOUNT_SID="<Get this from Twilio dashboard>";
 export TWILIO_AUTH_TOKEN="<Get this from Twilio dashboard>";
 ```

+Once you've set these environment variables, you should be able to run the app locally by executing `python -m app.server` from the root of the repo directory.
+This will serve the app at [http://localhost:5000](http://localhost:5000).

 NOTE: You'll need to [add these as environment variables to your Heroku instance](https://devcenter.heroku.com/articles/heroku-local#set-up-your-local-environment-variables) as well.
 Depending on your setup, you may want to have a separate database for local vs. production, but for just getting the app running it's not a crime to use the same.